f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 .. code-block:: bash
    :caption: Cert Manager Output

-   Install cert-manager and clustr issuer to manage pod-to-pod certs ...
+   Install cert-manager and cluster issuer to manage pod-to-pod certs ...
    "jetstack" has been added to your repositories Release "cert-manager" does not exist.
 Installing it now.
    NAME: cert-manager